 Future performances include Handel’s Israel in Egypt Rochester Cathedral, and Semele (chorus) as part of The Monteverdi Choir and English Baroque Soloists’ European Tour conducted by John Eliot Gardiner.

-In May 2019 Hamish will sing the role of Arsace in Hampstead Garden Opera’s production of Handel’s Partenope.
+In May 2019 Hamish sang the role of Arsace in Hampstead Garden Opera’s production of Handel’s Partenope.